Fordi/its-not-a-truck/PRIVACY.md

 ## Questions or concerns?

 Reading this privacy notice will help you understand your privacy rights and choices.
-If you do not agree with our policies and practices, please do not use our Services.
+If you do not agree with our policies and practices, please do not use the app.
 If you still have any questions or concerns, please contact us at [fordiman@gmail.com](mailto:fordiman@gmail.com).